Bogdan-Ciurea/algorithm-visualizer/DesignDocument.md

 - The main function, that will create an MainInterface object
 - The MainInterface object which will take care of:
   - drawing the main menu to the screen
   - receiving the information from the user.
-This will decide which type of algorithm object (graph, trees etc.) to build and launch
+This will decide which type of algorithm object (graph etc.) to build and launch
 - The GraphInterface Structure will contain 3 Classes (Node, Edge, GraphInterface) and more functions for animation.
 This Structure will take care of displaying the unique header and processing the information from the user
-- The TreesInterface, Sorting and Search Structures have the same description the the GraphInterface Structure one
+- The Sorting and Search Structures have the same description the the GraphInterface Structure one

 ## Utils.h